 Well, they have to be wound for one.
 Automatic watches takes care of most of that, with a rotating weight to use the movements of the wearer to wind the spring.
 But we are still talking about wear and tear here, with metal twisting and turning on metal, and that will wear down eventually.
 But to see that delicate ballet of gears whirl away, each playing an individual role for a unified purpose, well, it’s a thing of beauty to many watch lovers.

 There’s also the beauty of fluid movement on the face to consider.
 With a few exceptions, the Seiko Spring Drive being one of them, quartz watches have second hands that have the more rigid “tick-tick” motion, moving once per second with the steady beat produced by the crystal.
 Automatic movement, conversely, features hand movements that are sweeping, smooth, and many would say, a thing of pure art.
 It’s why they’ll never go quartz.

 But the Masses Have Spoken

-Most of the watches out there in the world (and we’re talking over 90%) are quartz watches.
+Most of the watches out there (and we’re talking over 90%) are quartz watches.
 There’s little question that for affordability, longevity, and accuracy most folks want a quartz watch.

-So choose automatic watches for the tradition and art of engineering or go with quartz for something less design-driven but more practical.
-Just go with a good brand and you should have a watch worthy of your weighing the question of automatic versus quartz.
+So choose automatic watches for the tradition and art of engineering, or go with quartz for something less design-driven but more practical.
+Just go with a good brand and you should have a watch worthy of your weighing the question of automatic vs. quartz.